pu10c88/bank-statement-extractor/INSTALLATION_GUIDE.md

    http://localhost:4446
    ```

-## Using the New Interface
+## Using the Web Interface

-1. When you first launch the application, you'll see the new dark-themed interface.
+1. When you first access the application, you'll see the dark-themed interface.

 2. **Upload files**:
    - Drag and drop files directly into the upload area